-Most French press lovers prefer the flavor of a dark roast – which tends to highlight the bitter elements more than a light roast does.
-If you’re using a light roast and coarse grind, you run the risk of under-extracting, which leads to that sour flavor dominating.
+Most French press lovers prefer the flavour of a dark roast – which tends to highlight the bitter elements more than a light roast does.
+If you’re using a light roast and coarse grind, you run the risk of under-extracting, which leads to that sour flavour dominating.
 Talk to your coffee roaster for suggestions.

 Problem: Sour Cold Brew Coffee

 Cold brew coffee is made similarly to French press (you can even make it in a French press!) and is steeped so long that it generally doesn’t have under-extraction issues.
 However, if you have sour cold brew coffee, chances are you’re not using a fine enough grind.

 You might simply not be using enough coffee grounds.
 As a rule of thumb, you usually want between a 1:5 and 1:4 grounds-to-water ratio for cold brew.
 Remember that this is by weight, not by volume.
 If you’re not using a scale, check out our review of the five best coffee scales on the market.

 If you’re getting sour drip coffee, you may be using too coarse a grind.
 This can also lead to a sour taste in pour over coffee.
 Carefully increase the fineness of the grind until you achieve the balance of flavour that says you’ve got the extraction just so.
 Just remember, a finer grind also slows the drawdown, meaning it increases the extraction in two ways.
 You need to “sneak up on” the grind carefully.